ArjunaWahyu/MDLBEEWS/README.md

     docker-compose -f docker-compose-1-1.yml up -d
     ```

-    The following table lists the available test cases and their corresponding configuration files.
-Each test case is designed to evaluate different aspects of the system, such as data processing methods, load balancing, multi-container setups, and WebSocket implementations.
+3. The table below outlines the available test cases along with their respective configuration files.
+Each test case includes detailed information and is intended to assess specific components of the system, such as data processing techniques, load balancing strategies, multi-container configurations, and WebSocket-based communication approaches.

     ### Test Cases of Parallel Data Processing on Data Provider